 It’s not all about stumbling around in the bush.
-We had some great tools being our detailed Tracks4Africa maps and atlas to show us the way when overlanding Africa.
+We had some great tools which we would call our essential Kruger safari accessories, including our detailed Tracks4Africa maps and atlas to show us the way when overlanding Africa.
 There are many great products that any adventurer should consider.
 Take a look in the Tracks4Africa shop.

 Here are our favourite African wildlife images captured by us so far.

 Three generations of elephant: The matriarch keeps a loving eye on her family.
 (Addo Elephant Sanctuary)

 Symmetry: Although each plains zebra looks like it could be the reflection of the other, each one has its own unique patterned stripes.
 (Addo Elephant Sanctuary)

 This male malachite sunbird blends perfectly within the branches of the orange-flowering ‘Lion’s Tail’ shrub.
 (Prince Albert backyard)